MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/deprecations-customer-service.md

 Effective November 6, 2023, Microsoft Power BI template reports for [Customer Service Analytics dashboards](configure-customer-service-analytics-dashboard.md) and [Omnichannel Insights](configure-historical-sentiment-dashboard-supervisor.md) are deprecated.
 We recommend that you start using the out-of-box [Omnichannel historical analytics](../use/omnichannel-analytics-insights.md) and [Customer Service historical analytics](../use/customer-service-analytics-insights-csh.md) reports.

 The deprecated features are no longer supported and product availability ended on February 28, 2024.
-Starting April 30, 2024, deprecated features won’t be available to download.
+Effectie April 30, 2024, deprecated features aren't available to download.

 ## Intraday insights reports in Omnichannel for Customer Service are deprecated

 The [Omnichannel intraday insights reports](intro-intraday-insights-dashboard.md) are deprecated as of May 1, 2023.
 However, no new functionalities for intraday insights will be released henceforth.

-Effective April 30, 2024, Omnichannel intraday insights reports won't be available for existing organizations.
-Reports won’t be available for new organizations or tenants onboarded after May 01, 2023, or for those organizations that haven’t used the reports in the last 30 days.
+Effective April 30, 2024, Omnichannel intraday insights reports aren't available for existing organizations.
+Reports aren't available for new organizations or tenants onboarded after May 01, 2023, or for those organizations that haven’t used the reports in the last 30 days.

 ## Some admin apps are deprecated